There Is A Better Way To Get It Paid.

 A newer scholarship website, RaiseMe, is also being utilized by Florida Atlantic University.
-RaiseMe is a website for high schools students; students can log their achievements in high school and earn micro-scholarships.
+RaiseMe is a website for high school students; students can log their achievements in high school and earn micro-scholarships.
 The values of the Micro-scholarships vary from college to college, but they can add up.
 More information about RaiseMe and FAU can be found here.

 The Office of Undergraduate admissions at FAU offers several merit or need-based scholarships, however, they can be competitive.
 More information on scholarships offered through FAU can be found here.
 Make sure to check all the requirements and deadlines for each scholarship, as some apply only to certain degree programs.
 FAU also has scholarships that are only available to incoming freshman, these can be found here.

 Each college within FAU offers scholarships, links can be found below.